digitallawyer/openlegaldictionary/_definitions/s-f.md

 ---
 title: S. F
 permalink: "/definitions/s-f.html"
 body: 8.
-An abbreviation ln the civil law for “sine frauds sua" (without fraud on his part) Calvin
+An abbreviation in the civil law for “sine frauds sua" (without fraud on his part) Calvin
 published_at: '2018-07-07'
 layout: post